Quality Improvement Collaboratives

 The Commission worked with Columbia Memorial Hospital and their local extended care facilities to establish a regional, cross-setting team that fostered best practices and effective communications, resulting in better control of multidrug-resistant organisms (MDRO).
 The Collaborative ran through late spring of 2013, with goals including reducing suffering caused by MDRO infections, improving resident satisfaction by reducing spread of infection while maintaining quality of life, ensuring effective communication between acute and long-term care facilities, and improving ability to quickly and safely place residents in the region.
 Funded by the U.S. Department of Health and Human Services, the grant served Washington, Oregon, Idaho, and Alaska, and is currently being integrated with the Oregon Regional MDRO Prevention Collaboratives (see top Collaboratives summary).

-NICU CLABSI PREVENTION COLLABORATIVE (Completed)
+NICU CLABSI Prevention Collaborative (Completed)

-Most of Oregon’s neonatal intensive care units collaborated for eight months (November 2011 to July 2012) to prevent CLABSI in this vulnerable population.
+Most of Oregon’s neonatal intensive care units collaborated for eight months to prevent CLABSI in this vulnerable population.
 Participants implemented activities focusing on CLABSI prevention and promotion of a safety oriented culture, and used enhanced CLABSI prevention activities and materials from the Comprehensive Unit-Based Safety Program (CUSP) developed at Johns Hopkins Medical Center.
 The NICU Collaborative participants included: Oregon Health and Sciences University, Providence St Vincent Medical Center, Rogue Valley Medical Center, Sacred Heart Medical Center, Salem Hospital, and St. Charles Medical Center.

-Started in June 2010, participating hospitals successfully reduced CLABSIs on pilot units by over nearly 40 percent.
+Participating hospitals successfully reduced CLABSIs on pilot units by over nearly 40 percent.
 The hospitals also focused on spreading CLABSI prevention initiatives to other units and SSI prevention interventions to other surgeries.
 A subset of the participants continued forward to a second phase of the HAI Collaborative, focusing specifically on CLABSI reduction outside of intensive care units.
 Both phases of the HAI Prevention Collaborative closed in June 2012.
 The Hospital Collaborative participants included: Columbia Memorial Hospital, Good Samaritan Regional Medical Center, Mountain View Hospital, Oregon Health and Sciences University, Providence Portland Medical Center, Rogue Valley Medical Center, St. Anthony Hospital, Silverton Hospital, and Sky Lakes Medical Center.